-» Soğanlı/Soandos - Byzantine Cave Curches and Monasteries «
+» Soğanlı/Soandos (Kayseri) - Byzantine Cave Curches and Monasteries «

 Already in Roman Byzantine times the origins of monastic life can be found in the Soğanlı valley.
 Many single standing tuff rocks were hollowed out to churches, monasteries, economic and living rooms.
 Some of them were decorated with magnificent frescoes and wall decorations.
 The frescoes were often donated by rich families to buy a better afterlife.
 Unique in Cappadocia is the complex around the Kubbeli Kilise, where the rock was also carved from the outside.
 This made his religious destiny visible from afar.